warllo54/freenas_api/README.md

 # FreeNASAPI Wrapper

+Please note this is a work in progress.
 This is a simple wrapper for the freenas api.